-HiKOKI / Hitachi DV18DBXL/JX 18V Brushless Combi Drill Review
+HiKOKI / Hitachi DV18DBXL/JX 18V combi drill review

 Using the most powerful batteries of any of the cordless drills we’ve reviewed, the 2 x 6.0 Ah Li-Ion batteries charge in 38 minutes and provide plenty of operation time.
 The charger even has a USB port for charging smartphones!

-At the heart of the DV18DBXL/JX is a brushless motor which controls a 2-speed gearbox, 22 torque settings and 3 modes.
+At the heart of the HiKOKI / Hitachi DV18DBXL/JX is a brushless motor which controls a 2-speed gearbox with 22 torque settings and 3 modes.
 If you’re drilling, hammer-drilling or screwdriving, this drill can handle it.

 Using a high-performance Röhm chuck with spindle lock, changing bits couldn’t be easier.
 While a built-in LED work light, allows you to work in darker space.